kktse/kktse.github.io/_posts/2021-02-14-rsx-suspension-longitudinal-antis.markdown

 Front anti-dive refers to the ability of the front suspension to react the front longitudinal load transfer induced by the front braking force.
-In a vehicle with outboard brakes, the braking force acts at the tire contact patch through the side-view kinematic instant centre.
+In a vehicle with outboard brakes, the braking force acts at the tire contact patch and through the side-view kinematic instant centre.
 The percentage of front anti-dive is given by the following equation:

 $$ \%\:\text{anti-dive}_{front} = \%\:\text{braking}_{front} \frac{l}{h} \tan{\theta_{front}} $$